Can I make this for Shabbat like a cholent?

 1. Avoid lean meats -- they'll end up dry and stringy.
 Flanken Ends, Short Ribs, Marrow Bones and Stew Meat are all nicely marbled cuts that do very well when cooked slowly, as are Chicken Thighs and Drumsticks, but not chicken breasts.

 2. No last-minute cooking.
 Any recipe that wants to you to add tender veg like spinach, chard, asparagus or snap peas towards the end is a no-go.
 Stick to recipes that use hearty ingredients like root vegetables, squash or brassica greens (cabbage & kale) that get sweet when they are really, really cooked.
-But keep in mind that you can lighten up the flavor by adding a (raw) gremolata before serving: chopped herbs, garlic and lemon zest will definitely add some pop to a slow-cooked meal.
+But keep in mind that you can lighten up the flavor by adding a (raw) gremolata after serving (pass it around and let people add to their plate): chopped herbs, garlic and lemon zest will definitely add some pop to a slow-cooked meal.

 3. Avoid pasta -- it'll get mushy.